openstack-archive/fuel-plugins/README.md

 Creating your own plugins
 -------------------------

-Detailed instructions can be found in the [Plugin Development Guide](http://docs.mirantis.com/openstack/fuel/fuel-6.0/plugin-dev.html "Plugin Development Guide").
+Detailed instructions can be found in the [ Plugins ](http://wiki.openstack.org/Fuel/Plugins "Plugins") wiki page.

 Plugins should be built using the